Palm Router or Full Size? [11 Differences You Should Know!]

 • Cutting recesses – Recesses for tile, inlays

-If you need deep cuts, heavy profiling, or specialized joint making, a full size router is the best tool for the job.
+If you need deep cuts, heavy profiling, or specialised joint making, a full size router is the best tool for the job.
 Their power and versatility is unmatched.

 Recommendations